warpdotdev/do-things/README.md

 ## Live Website

 Check out the live website at [dothings.warp.dev](https://dothings.warp.dev) to explore and discover new ways to use Warp.
+Make sure you've updated to the latest version of Warp.

 ## Contributing Guidelines